It’s easy to fall in love with Los Cabos although the reasons vary for different visitors.

 Located on a peninsula at the tip of Baja California (Land’s End), Los Cabos, Mexico is cradled by the aquamarine waters of the Pacific Ocean and the Sea of Cortez on its coasts.
 Visitors (primarily from the U.S. and Canada) come as vacationers and snowbirds, many returning year after year because of its many lures, which include miles of pristine sandy beaches.

-Here are nine reasons why they fall in love once they get here:
+Here are 9 reasons why they fall in love with Los Cabos, sometimes at first sight:

 1) The Weather